micheledusi/Deckz/docs/guide/04.random.typ

 	```
 ]

-At first glance, the @cmd:deckz:split function may seem similar to the @cmd:deckz:choose function, but it has a fundamental difference: it keeps track of the *remaining cards* in the deck, allowing you to draw more cards later.
-If you use @cmd:deckz:choose three times, you will have three different hands, but it's not guaranteed that the same card won't be drawn twice.
-Instead, @cmd:deckz:split ensures that the drawn cards are unique and that you can still access the remaining cards in the deck.
+At first glance, the @cmd:deckz.mix:split function may seem similar to the @cmd:deckz.mix:choose function, but it has a fundamental difference: it keeps track of the *remaining cards* in the deck, allowing you to draw more cards later.
+If you use @cmd:deckz.mix:choose three times, you will have three different hands, but it's not guaranteed that the same card won't be drawn twice.
+Instead, @cmd:deckz.mix:split ensures that the drawn cards are unique and that you can still access the remaining cards in the deck.

 #bts-info[
-	For this reason, @cmd:deckz:split is less efficient than @cmd:deckz:choose, as it needs to keep track of the remaining cards.
+	For this reason, @cmd:deckz.mix:split is less efficient than @cmd:deckz.mix:choose, as it needs to keep track of the remaining cards.
 ]